6 Factors that increase the use of shared spaces

 People are more likely to work in spaces where they can Plug-n-play.

 Quick and easy WiFi connections are expected.
 A lack thereof causes frustration.

 People naturally gravitate towards areas that offer some form of privacy.
-Whether it is to have a privileged conversation or meeting, or to minimise distractions and do focused work.
-Shared spaces can cater to different levels of visual, acoustical or territorial privacy.
+Whether it is to have a meeting or to minimise distractions and do focused work.
+It is possible to create semi-private spaces in an open plan layout.

 Is it Truly Agile?

 Are your shared office spaces flexible?
-Spaces should be able to change to suit the needs of different people and tasks?
-This is achieved by incorporating flexi, mobile or adjustable furniture and tools.
-Also ensure people know that they are allowed to move the furniture around.
+Spaces should be able to change to suit the needs of different people and various tasks?
+Incorporate flexible, mobile or adjustable furniture and tools.
+Also, ensure people know that they are allowed to move the furniture around.